-- 6.1.
-Background of the oil industry - 6.2.
+- 6.2.
 Regulatory framework of the oil and gas sector - 6.3.
 Oil, natural gas, and oil products production - 6.4.
 Energy consumption and greenhouse gas emissions - 6.5.
 Future development of the oil and gas sector and the carbon budget - 6.6.
 Economic assumptions - 6.7.
 Mitigation measures in the oil and gas sector - 6.8.
 Marginal abatement costs, mitigation potentials and decarbonisation pathways to 2030 - 6.9.
 Decarbonisation of the oil and gas sector towards 2050 - 6.10.
 Conclusions